Skip to Main Content

 Planning Your Visit

 The restaurant's position near Montgomery Field means it draws both local regulars and visitors who specifically seek out the aviation theming.
 For groups planning around a shared occasion rather than a specific culinary agenda, the format works on its own terms.
-The broader San Diego dining scene offers considerable range for those who want to sequence a trip across multiple dining registers; our full San Diego restaurants guide maps the city's current options across price points and cuisine formats.
-The 94th Aero Squadron is worth understanding as a piece of American dining history as much as a current dining destination, which is not a dismissal so much as an honest framing of what the experience is built to deliver.
+The broader San Diego dining scene offers considerable range for those who want to sequence a trip across multiple dining registers.
+The 94th Aero Squadron is worth understanding as a piece of American dining history as much as a current dining destination, which frames the experience accurately.

 The Minimal Set